 Denis: As far as I know, the portal brought some money in a certain period, but I don’t have any information about how much.

-Volodymyr: Your add-on was very different in cut scenes, camera movement, zooming in, and additional characters.
+Volodymyr: Your add-on for Age of Pirates: Caribbean Tales (Sea Dogs game series) was very different in cut scenes, camera movement, zooming in, and additional characters.
 How did the audience perceive it and why did you decide to make such changes?

 Volodymyr: You actively used well-known names from various films and series, football players, there were many characters from Pirates of the Caribbean, whose models you directly transferred.
 How did you select these characters, was there some kind of algorithm, or selection criteria, or did you just insert your favorite films and TV shows into one plot?